Plywood Industry Statistics 2026: Market Size, Trade & Trends

 - Vietnam Wood Export Statistics 2025 and Plywood 2026 Trends — Tadex Ply (2025)

-- Commerce Initiates AD/CVD Investigations on Hardwood and Decorative Plywood — U.S. Department of Commerce (2025-06)
+- Preliminary Affirmative Determination in the Antidumping Duty Investigations of Hardwood and Decorative Plywood from China, Indonesia, and Vietnam — U.S. Department of Commerce (2026-02)

 - Adjusting Imports of Timber, Lumber, and Their Derivative Products — The White House (2025-09)